-We are currently soliciting proposals from authors on the following topics:
+We are not currently soliciting proposals from authors at this time.

 Proposals should include: